 Disadvantages of an LLC

 Starting and running a Limited Liability Company is more time consuming and expensive than a sole proprietorship or partnership.
 There is a formal process for forming an LLC and registering it with the state.
 To form an LLC, business owners must file articles of organization forming the entity with the state and must pay a fee to the state.
 Exact requirements and fee amounts vary slightly from state-to-state.

-It is advisable, and sometimes required, for an LLC to also draft an operating agreement that sets out where the business will operate, how and by whom it will be managed, how long it will exist, and other important information.
+It is advisable — and sometimes required — for an LLC to also draft an operating agreement that sets out where the business will operate, how and by whom it will be managed, how long it will exist, and other important information.
 Operating agreements will be looked at if there is ever a dispute and can be confusing.
 If there are multiple owners and managers, the operating agreement will also set out the relationship between the owners, managers, and the LLC.
 For example, the LLC Operating Agreement will include information about each owner’s duties, required and optional financial contributions, and entitlement to profits of the LLC.
-It is often advisable to hire an attorney to help with drafting the agreement, another expense.
+It is often advisable to hire an attorney to help with drafting the agreement, which is another expense.

-Most states require some form of annual filing and associated fee to keep the LLC in good standing.
-In some states, like California, New York, and Texas, LLCs are also required to pay an annual tax to the state they are formed in or operate.
+Most states require some form of annual filing and an associated fee to keep the LLC in good standing.
+In some states, like California, New York, and Texas, LLCs are also required to pay an annual tax to the state they are formed in or operate in.
 How the tax is calculated depends on the state but usually involves consideration of some combination of revenue, profits, number of owners, and/or capital in the state.

 The costs of forming and maintaining an LLC are offset in part by lower insurance costs than with a sole proprietorship or partnership.
 They are also offset by the lower risk of having personal assets garnished by business creditors.